skelter/reader-literals/README.md

 I was having a problem with a disk usage program and my home NAS so I played around with literals.

+* two parts to example.
+The nastimer has a method to write records with reader literals to a text file.
+*  The second part can read that text file but interprets with its own code.
-* If the data_readers.clj exists, it must have at least an empty map, or reader will fail, and repl may not start.
+* Owch: If the data_readers.clj exists, it must have at least an empty map, or reader will fail, and repl may not start.